Working with Angular FormArray

 July 7th, 2021 | By Jay Raj | 17 min read

-Forms are an integral part of the web application development scheme, and there are many different ways we can use a form.
-For instance, you can have multiple forms on a page or you can have just a single form.
-Depending on the use case the form will have, it might even be required for the forms to be created dynamically.
-In this post, we’ll explore exactly this topic and go over the Angular FormArray in reactive forms.
+Working with Angular FormArray takes us to forms.
+They are a valuable component of the web application development process.
+There are many different ways we can use a form.
+For instance, you can have multiple forms on a page or just one.
+Depending on the use case the form will have, it might even be required to be created dynamically.

-In our previous blog post, you created Angular reactive forms using FormControl and FormGroups APIs.
-However, sometimes you might have the need to repeat a form multiple times dynamically based on how the user interacts with the user interface.
-Angular FormArray is a container that allows you to do that since it can be used to collect dynamically created controls.
+We've already launched a step-by-step tutorial about developing Angular reactive forms using the FormControl and FormGroups APIs.
+However, you might need to repeat a form multiple times dynamically based on how the user interacts with the user interface.

 FormArray provides a way to collect the dynamically created forms in one place.
 You can access each of the forms using the index and the controls inside it.
 Managing and validating the dynamically created forms’ data becomes easier, similar to the reactive forms.